UNDP-UNBL/elsa-documentation/docs/index.rst

    This project and tool documentation is under active development - please bear with us!

-   Check out the :doc:`about-elsa` section for further information.
+   Check out the :doc:`about` section for further information.

 Contents